 Rita Braga (Lisbon, 1985) is a singer, songwriter and multi-instrumentalist.
-She performs songs in over 10 languages, both solo and collaboratively.
+She performs songs in over 10 languages.

-Over the last decade she has performed in numerous clubs, theatres, art galleries and festivals across Europe, the US, Brazil, Australia and Japan, alongside composing soundtracks for animated shorts and TV commercials.
+Over the past decade she has performed all across Europe, the US, Brazil, Australia and Japan.

-In 2016, during a 2 month residency in Graz, Austria, she wrote and performed the sci-fi minimal ukulele pop operetta A Quantic Dream.
-The show combined a dream sequence, astrophysics, burlesque, animation and light hearted existencialism, moving her artistic practise towards the realm of DIY musical theatre and increasingly hybrid performances.
+She wrote and performed a sci-fi minimal ukulele pop operetta called A Quantic Dream.
+The show combined a dream sequence, astrophysics, burlesque, animation and lighthearted existentialism.

 Braga has collaborated with Bernardo Devlin, Dorit Chrysler, Felix Kubin,Ian Svenonius,The Legendary Tigerman, Mary Ocher and others.